imtrahman/proton-bitbucket-server-integration/README.md

 Now every time someone pushes code to the Bitbucket repository, your pipeline starts automatically.

 ## Conclusion
-In this post you learned how to integrate your Bitbucket Server with AWS CodePipeline.
+In this post you learned how to integrate your Bitbucket Server with AWS Proton.